yazz/VisualJS/README.md

 ### Do Visual Basic apps run on Visual Javascript?
-No
+No. Visual Javascript apps are written as .vjs files

 ### Can I use my VBX/OLE controls in a Visual Javascript app?
-No

-### Is it true that Visual Javascript switched from Clojure to Javascript, even though the creator publicly spoke out against Javscript once?
-Yes, I was wrong...
-Earlier I was against Javascript
+No. Visual Javascript apps can have custom controls as .vjs components

 ### Why did Visual Javascript switch to Javascript from Clojure/Clojurescript?
-We were limiting ourselves to a very small subset of developers by being in Clojure/Clojurescript, whereas Javascript has a much larger developer reach
+Earlier I was against Javascript.
+But, with Clojure/Clojurescript we were limiting ourselves to a very small subset of developers, whereas Javascript has a much larger developer pool, so we switched

 ### Where can I find the app store for Visual Javascript?
-It is under development
+It is under development at the moment, but the code is here in this Git Repository for components

 ### Does Visual Javascript work offline?
 Yes!
-One of the great things about Visual Javascript is that it can be run offline in your own datacenter, or on your own PC, totally disconnected from the internet.
-We have even seen Visual Javascript running on a standalone disconnected Raspberry PI
+One of the great things about Visual Javascript is that it works offline without an internet connection

 ### How does Visual Javascript compare to Bubble.io?